sufyanshk/sufyanshk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-Welcome to my webpage.
-This page is a "work in progress".
+Welcome to my website.

 I am an MTech-PhD Research Scholar at the Indian Institute of Technology Madras, Tamil Nadu, India, where I am developing alloys for high-temperature structural applications using ab-initio atomistic modeling.
 My PhD thesis is on understanding the effect of alloying elements on the deformation and strengthening behavior of refractory BCC alloys.